Imaging-Group/Hi-SNR.github.io/join/index.md

 {%
   include card.html
   title="Volunteer Research Assistant"
-  description="Would you like to get some hands- on experience with research?
+  description="We welcome all *current* CU Boulder students with excitement for the field and a positive attitude to join our lab!
+Would you like to get some hands- on experience with research?
   Are you building up your resume or perhaps you want to network?
 Or are you seeking a letter of recommendation for a future PhD application?
-We would love to help!
-We welcome all *current* CU Boulder students with excitement for the field and a positive attitude!"
+  We would love to help!"
 %}

 {% endcapture %}